National Museum of the American Indian: Locations

 The museum of American Indian has three branches: National Museum of the American Indian in the National Mall (Washington, D.C.), George Gustav Heye Center in New York City, and the Cultural Resources Center in Maryland.
+The National Native Americans Veterans Memorial is also located near the museum.

 National Mall (Washington, D.C.)

 The groundbreaking ceremony for the National Museum of the American Indian on the National Mall was held on September 28, 1999.
 The museum opened on September 21, 2004.

 Fifteen years in the making, it was the first national museum in the country dedicated exclusively to Native Americans.
 The five-story, 250000 sqft, curvilinear building is clad in a golden-colored Kasota limestone designed to evoke natural rock formations shaped by wind and water over thousands of years.

 The museum is set in a 4.25 acre-site and is surrounded by simulated wetlands.
 The museum's east-facing entrance, its prism window and its 120 ft high space for contemporary Native performances are direct results of extensive consultations with Native peoples.
 Similar to the Heye Center in Lower Manhattan, the museum offers a range of exhibitions, film and video screenings, school group programs, public programs and living culture presentations throughout the year.

 The museum's architect and project designer is Canadian Douglas Cardinal (Blackfoot); its design architects are GBQC Architects of Philadelphia and architect Johnpaul Jones (Cherokee/Choctaw).
 Disagreements during construction led to Cardinal's being removed from the project, but the building retains his original design intent.
 He provided continued input during the museum's construction.
 The structural engineering firm chosen for this project was Severud Associates.

 The museum's project architects are Jones & Jones Architects and Landscape Architects Ltd. of Seattle and SmithGroup of Washington, D.C., in association with Lou Weller (Caddo), the Native American Design Collaborative, and Polshek Partnership Architects of New York City; Ramona Sakiestewa (Hopi) and Donna House (Navajo/Oneida) also served as design consultants.
 The landscape architects are Jones & Jones Architects and Landscape Architects Ltd. of Seattle and EDAW, Inc., of Alexandria, Virginia.

 In general, Native Americans have filled the leadership roles in the design and operation of the museum and have aimed at creating a different atmosphere and experience from museums of European and Euro-American culture.
 Donna E. House, the Navajo and Oneida botanist who supervised the landscaping, has said, "The landscape flows into the building, and the environment is who we are.
 We are the trees, we are the rocks, we are the water.
 And that had to be part of the museum."
 This theme of organic flow is reflected by the interior of the museum, whose walls are mostly curving surfaces, with almost no sharp corners.